dtubbenhauer/knotdetection/md/jones.md

 After installing, open a terminal in the `/scripts/evaluator` folder and run `pnpm install` to install the dependencies.

-If you like, you can extract the list of knots `PD_3-16.txt` into `/scripts/evaluator/data` and work from there.

 ## Script Overview

 ### Running and Output